Whether you’re trying to get pregnant, or trying to not get pregnant, the issue of baby-growing often feels overly fraught with extreme ups and downs.

 So let’s start with a phantom pregnancy (or pseudocyesis) definition:

-Phantom pregnancy means showing the symptoms of pregnancy – except the most definitive one: the existence of a growing human gestating inside of you.
+Phantom pregnancy describes the event where you show pregnancy symptoms—except the most definitive one: the existence of a growing embryo gestating inside of you.

 It is understood as an interaction between the reproductive system and the brain, where a bunch of mixed-up signals start to produce hormonal reactions that make pregnancy symptoms, but you’re not pregnant.

-Essentially, somehow your mind fools your body into thinking you are pregnant when you’re not.
+Essentially, somehow your mind tricks your body into thinking you are pregnant when you’re not.

 - If pregnancy is something you want in your life, a phantom pregnancy is distressing.